 Darker is not always better.
 Studies have shown that low levels of light impair cognition and interfere with melatonin production necessary for healthy sleep cycles.
 Instead, allow in as much light into your work space as you can comfortably tolerate.
 Find that balance between brightness, symptoms and productivity.
 The amount of light each person can tolerate is different, and it may further depend on the visual tasks being performed.
 Not only does the presence of light help with cognition and melatonin regulation, but it also results in your pupils narrowing, the importance of which we will get to in a moment.

 Second to that concept is that the brightness of your computer display needs to compliment your work space.
 A computer display too bright for the surrounding environment will be uncomfortable to use.
 Conversely, a computer display much darker than the surrounding environment will be difficult to see.

 We recommend users configure the brightness of their computer display to be slightly darker than the surrounding work space.

 To understand the synergy you get from this arrangement you need to first understand the basic biology of your retinas.
 The center of your retina (the fovea centralis) is packed tightly with a high density arrangement of photoreceptors.
-This is what gives you sharp vision of what you’re looking directly at.
-In fact, the density of these photoreceptors is almost 200 times higher than the outer areas of your retina responsible for your less-sharp peripheral vision.
+This is what gives you sharp vision of what you look straight at.
+In fact, the density of these photoreceptors is almost 200 times higher in the center of your retina than the outer areas of your retina responsible for your peripheral vision.
 This is also why you are far more sensitive to what you’re looking directly at, like a harsh computer display.